SwedbankPay/developer.swedbankpay.com/payment-instruments/trustly/redirect.md

     `id` URL generated in the first step, to receive the state of the transaction.

-## Step 1: Create a payment
+## Step 1: Create The Payment

 {% include alert-callback-url.md %}

 {% include alert-gdpr-disclaimer.md %}

 To initiate the payment process, you need to make a `POST` request to Swedbank Pay.

+## Trustly Request

 {:.code-view-header}
 **Request**